generalui/jekyll-image-size/README.md

 # Jekyll-Image-Size

-This Jekyll pluging provides a tag that reads the image-size of a static asset and outputs it in your template.
-I'm building it specifically to generate the og-image-width and og-image-height opengraph tags, but it has so many other uses.
+This Jekyll pluging provides a tag that reads the image-size of a static asset and outputs it in your template in one of many optional formats.
+I'm building it specifically to generate the og:image:width and og:image:height opengraph tags, but it has so many other uses.

 ## Installation